thomluther/ha-anker-solix/README.md

 ### Installation Notes

-- It was observed that when adding the repository to HACS via the button, an error may occur although it was added.
+- It was observed that adding the repository to HACS via the button, an error may occur although it was added.
 You may check if you can find Anker Solix listed as possible HACS integration to be installed.
 If not, try to add the repository again.
 - After adding the custom repository and installing the integration under HACS, you must restart Home Assistant to pick up the changes in your custom integration folder
    - HA 2024.02 will report the required restart automatically under problems
 - After HA restart, you can install and configure the integration like a normal core integration via the HA frontend: